top of page

-From 1917 to 1932 the owner was listed as M. McCraith, with the period of 1922 to 1925 shown as owned by W. Vaughan-Robinson.
+From 1917 to 1932 the owner was listed as Malcolm McCraith, with the period of 1922 to 1925 shown as owned by W. Vaughan-Robinson.

-The house was built in 1930 and Sir Malcolm McCraith lived there alone.
+The house was built in 1930 and McCraith lived there alone.
 According to Gladys Bloomfield, at some point he developed an ear infection which may have turned into meningitis or a brain abscess.
 He left Savary on a Union Steamship boat and never returned.

 In 1942 the property was purchased by Allen and Leone Mace.
 They later had a son, Russell.
 The Mace family came to Savary as a result of the marriage between Harry Keefer and Gertrude Mace.
 Mr. Keefer brought Gertie’s father, Allan Mace Sr., to Savary to help build a hotel near what is now the wharf.
 When Mr. Mace became ill, he convinced his son Bill, a carpenter by trade, to take his place.
 Bill brought his family to the island, and eventually built his own house as well as many of the early Savary houses.
 Allen and Leone Mace ran a general store to the east of the wharf.
 Allen was also a builder and general handyman.
 One of his jobs was delivering large blocks of ice wrapped in sawdust, brought up by freight boat, for the ice chests of homeowners.